-The inflight toiletries weren’t great – Porsche design?
+The in-flight toiletries weren’t great – Porsche design?
 Acca Kappa body lotion and lip balm – never heard of them?

 The entertainment system is decent.
 The selection of films was quite extensive as were the tv options.
 They are more extensive than say Etihad but less extensive than Singapore, Qantas, BA etc. But enough of a choice to keep you going.
 I was surprised that the entertainment options were the same on my return flight in January as they were heading out in December.

 I also flew from Kuala Lumpur to Bangkok business with Malaysia airlines.
 This was a more old fashioned business set up with wide reclining seats but no beds – not that this was needed.
-It was a decent enough business class for a 2 hour journey.
+It was a decent enough business class for a 2-hour journey.

-The food and wine
+Malaysia Airlines Business Class – The food and wine

 The food was a highlight for me – although I highly recommend you go with the local cuisine options as they were by far the tastiest.
 The best thing was the satays provided not long after take off!
 A man with a trolley piled high with chicken and beef satays comes around.
 The satay sauce is excellent!
-This is almost a giant amuse buche before you head into the starter, main and dessert.
+This is almost a giant amuse bouche before you head into the starter, main and dessert.